An Isolated Atlantic Floral Affair

-The house is equipped with everything you would expect in a quality holiday home - from WiFi to gas fired barbeque and table heater, Stanley range, clothes dryer, two fridges and loads of books, however there is not a television- a definite plus for many.
+The house is equipped with everything you would expect in a quality escape home - from WiFi to gas fired barbeque and table heater, Stanley range, clothes dryer, two fridges and loads of books, however there is not a television- a definite plus for many.

 If you have a particular requirement, be sure to tell us…

 The owners regret Stag or Hen parties are not admissible.

 Children - The property is not suitable for toddlers or children under the age of 12, please check.

 The house is remotely located, and obscured from the narrow road - the final approach is along a gated sylvan driveway.
 Apart from a broad lawned terrace surrounding the house the garden is variously planted with a collection of fine rainbow bright azaleas, rhododendrons and exotic shrubs and trees to delight the horticulturalist.